ninharp/python-paperang/README.md

 There are actually quite a few operations.
 If you're interested, you can look at `const.py` and guess what they do.

-### Image Tools

-`ImageConverter.image2bmp(path)` Convert any image to binary data suitable for printing.

-`TextConverter.text2bmp(text)` Convert specified text to binary data suitable for printing.

-### WeChat Public Platform Tools

-Two small scripts to implement automatic printing after sending an image to a WeChat public account.

-`wechat.php` Used on a VPS to receive data from Tencent.
-By default, only specified users are allowed to print.

-`printer_server.py` Run on a Raspberry Pi or other Bluetooth-enabled machine near the Paperang.
-You can use `tinc` or similar to establish a VPN for the VPS to directly access it.

 ### Complaints

 Why can't this thing have a multi-print feature?
 Printing at a lower temperature multiple times and then advancing the paper should allow for grayscale printing.